Green's function method for the single-particle resonances in a deformed Dirac equation: Results and discussion

-From the density of states in Fig.~\ref{fig2}, we extract the energies $\varepsilon$ and widths $\Gamma$ of single-neutron resonant states, which are listed in Table~\ref{Tab2} and also plotted on the $\varepsilon$-$\Gamma$ plan in Fig.~\ref{fig3}.
-For comparison, the results calculated by the ACCC and SPS methods~\cite{PRC2015Xu_92_024324} are also shown.
-All the states here are labeled by the Nilsson quantum numbers $\Omega[Nn_z\Lambda]$, in which $N$ is the principal quantum number, $n_z$ is the number of nodes of the wave function in the $z$ direction, and $\Lambda$ is the projection of the orbital angular momentum $l$ onto the $z$ axis.
-In Table~\ref{Tab2}, it can be seen that the energies and widths of the single-neutron resonant states obtained by solving the coupled-channel Dirac equation using the GF method provide excellent agreement with the ACCC and SPS method for all the single-neutron resonant states except the $1/2[440]$ resonant state, which is very broad.
-In Fig.~\ref{fig3}, great agreements between GF method and other two methods are also presented for most of the resonant states.
-However, the GF and SPS methods don't predict resonant states with widths greater than $6$~MeV, which is due to the large mixing of the low-$l$ ($p$-wave) components~\cite{PRC2010LiZP_81_034311}.
-Anyhow, according to the results in Table~\ref{Tab2} and Fig.~\ref{fig3}, the resonant states predicted by the GF method in a quadrupole-deformed coupled-channel Dirac equation are reliable.
+In Table~\ref{Tab2}, we list the energies $E-i\Gamma/2$ of the single-neutron resonant states obtained by solving the coupled-channel Dirac equation using the GF method, in comparison with the results calculated by the CSM~\cite{PRC2017Fang_95_024311}, the ACCC~\cite{PRC2015Xu_92_024324}, and the SPS~\cite{PRC2010LiZP_81_034311} method.
+The deformation parameter $\beta=0.47$ is chosen in all the calculations and the number of coupled partial waves $N=8$ is taken in the GF, ACCC and SPS calculations.
+In Table~\ref{Tab2}, it can be seen that obvious differences exist in the results of the GF, ACCC, and SPS methods although all of them solve the coupled channel Dirac equation in the coordinate space.
+Conversely, despite that GF and CSM solve the Dirac equation totally differently, exactly the same energies and widths are obtained for most of the resonant states.
+The very slight differences of energies obtained by GF and CSM methods for the broad resonate states may be caused by the different numerical details of the two methods.
+According to the results in Table~\ref{Tab2}, the resonant states predicted by the GF method in a quadrupole-deformed coupled-channel Dirac equation are also reliable.